openanalytics/shinyproxy-operator/docs/deployment/README.md

    ```

 6. Once all deployments are finished, you can access ShinyProxy at
    `shinyproxy-demo.local`.
+You will get a security warning from your browser
+   because if the invalid (self-signed) certificate.
+You can safely bypass this
+   warning during this example.
 7. Wait until the ShinyProxy instance is fully started. (before you will see a
    `Not Found` page).
 8. Try to launch an application and keep this application running.
-9. Change something in the `resources/shinyproxy.shinyproxy.yaml` file (e.g.
+9. Change something in the `resources/shinyproxy.shinyproxy.yaml` file.
+For
-   the `title` property) and then run:
+   example change the `title` property and instruct the operator to create two
+   ShinyProxy replicas:

+      ```yaml
+      apiVersion: openanalytics.eu/v1
+      kind: ShinyProxy
+      metadata:
+        name: shinyproxy
+        namespace: shinyproxy
+      spec:
+        # ...
+        proxy:
+          store-mode: Redis
+          stop-proxies-on-shutdown: false
+          title: ShinyProxy 2 # <- MAKE THE CHANGE HERE
+        # ...
+        replicas: 2 # <- ADD THIS LINE
+        image: openanalytics/shinyproxy:3.0.1
+        imagePullPolicy: Always
+        fqdn: shinyproxy-demo.local
+      ```
+10. Apply this change using `kubectl`:

    ```bash
    kubectl apply -f resources/shinyproxy.shinyproxy.yaml